dojo/widget-core/README.md

 ### Lifecycle Hooks

-Occasionally, in a mixin or a widget class, it my be required to provide logic that needs to be executed before properties are diffed (`beforeProperties`) or either side `render` call (`beforeRender` & `afterRender`).
+Occasionally, in a mixin or a widget class, it my be required to provide logic that needs to be executed before properties are diffed using `beforeProperties` or either side of a widget's `render` call using `beforeRender` & `afterRender`.

 This functionality is provided by the `beforeProperties`, `beforeRender` and `afterRender` decorators that can be found in the `decorators` directory.

 ***Note:*** All lifecycle functions are executed in the order that they are specified from the super class up to the final class.

 ##### beforeProperties

 The `beforeProperties` lifecycle hook is called immediately before property diffing is executed.
-Functions registered for `beforeProperties` receive `properties` and are required to to return any updated, changed `properties` that are assigned over the existing properties.
+Functions registered for `beforeProperties` receive `properties` and are required to return any updated, changed `properties` that are mixed over (merged) the existing properties.

 As the lifecycle is executed before the property diffing is completed, any new or updated properties will be included in the diffing phase.

-Example that demonstrates adding an extra property based on the widgets current properties, using a function declared on the widget class `myBeforeProperties`.
+An example that demonstrates adding an extra property based on the widgets current properties, using a function declared on the widget class `myBeforeProperties`:

 ```ts
 class MyClass extends WidgetBase<MyClassProperties> {